Last updated on November 20, 2025

 #15.
 City on Fire

-Convoke makes the two extra mana you pay for City on Fire slightly better than Fiery Emancipation.
-Decks that are going wide can get this down prior to turn 6 with little to no issue, and damage tripling is a surefire way to reduce players’ life to zero.
+Convoke makes the 2 extra mana you pay for City on Fire slightly better than Fiery Emancipation.
+Decks that are going wide can get this down prior to turn 6 with little to no issue, and damage tripling is a surefire way to reduce players’ life totals to 0.

-Pyrohemia was printed as a color-shifted Pauper all-star Pestilence.
-In Commander, red tends to have more synergies for its damaging spells and effects, and that extends to benefit Pyrohemia.
-It’s a tool that reshapes which creatures people can play safely while you’ve got a few Mountains untapped, and can be a political tool alongside a board clear that can burn the table out with a Mana Geyser and a damage doubler.
+Pyrohemia was printed as a color-shifted version of Pauper all-star Pestilence.
+In Commander, red tends to have more synergies for a repeatable damage-dealer like this.
+It’s a tool that reshapes which creatures people can play safely while you’ve got a few Mountains untapped, and can be a political tool alongside a sweeper that can burn the table out with a Mana Geyser and a damage doubler.

 #9.
 Goblin Bombardment